-In particular, the City of Ryde has many opportunities for providing enhanced or new connections to enable our community to use active transport.
+In particular, the City of Ryde has many opportunities for providing enhanced or new connections to enable our community to increase the use of active transport.
 Ryde has the opportunity to learn from many other global cities that have recognised and responded to this as a key solution for reducing city congestion, improving air quality and increasing personal wellbeing through physical exercise.